fabiobove-dr/prog-algoritmi-distribuiti/README.md

 The fastest player wins and can continue to play - loser is kicked out from the server.<br>

+# Enviroment Configuration
+Go to the main directory and activate the /pad-venv, wich is the virtual enviroment of the project.

 # How to start the server
 Go to the /src directory.<br>
 Just open a new terminal and type the following commands:<br>